 Lean into automation for relevance at scale

-For high impact on brand-suitable channels, think mastheads and roadblocks
+For high impact on brand-suitable distribution channels, think mastheads and roadblocks

 Brands that want to have contextual relevance or a deeper association with a creator, community, or cultural moment might want to consider featuring on YouTube mastheads, implementing roadblocks, or partnering with brand-suitable channels through one of our sponsorship packages.
 This provides advertisers with a guaranteed share of voice or inventory around specific video content.
 On YouTube, this could be an entire channel, a playlist, or an event.